What's Included in the Price

 What Affects the Cost

 - Pipe location.
 Exposed pipes under a sink or in a ceiling cavity are straightforward.
-Underground pipes in sandy soil require excavation.
+Underground pipes in sandy soil require excavation, and the sand disperses water quickly, making surface detection harder.

 - Scale buildup.
-Perth's limestone-heavy water supply causes internal scale that narrows pipes and increases pressure on joints and fittings.
+Perth's limestone-sourced water (hardness 120–180+ mg/L) causes aggressive internal scale that narrows pipes and increases pressure on joints.
+Scale reduces pipe lifespan by years compared to soft-water cities.

 - Sandy soil movement.
-Perth's sandy soils shift and settle, particularly after heavy rain, stressing underground pipe joints.
+Perth's sandy coastal soils shift and settle, particularly after heavy winter rain, stressing underground pipe joints and fittings.

-- Excavation depth.
-Underground supply lines in Perth are typically shallow-laid in sand, but deeper sewer connections cost more to access.
+- Excavation in sand.
+Underground supply lines in Perth are typically shallow-laid in sand, making excavation faster than in clay, but the sand provides less pipe support, causing more joint movement over time.

-A leaking fitting on an exposed pipe under a laundry sink in a 2010s Baldivis home sits toward $200.
-A burst copper pipe buried in sandy soil in a 1970s Mt Lawley property, requiring excavation, full section replacement, and reinstatement of paving, pushes toward $1,900.
+A leaking fitting on an exposed PEX pipe under a laundry sink in a 2010s Baldivis home sits toward $200.
+A burst copper pipe buried in sandy soil in a 1970s Mt Lawley property, requiring specialist leak detection, excavation, full section replacement with PEX, and reinstatement of paving pushes toward $1,900.

 After-hours, weekend, and public holiday callouts carry premium rates that add significantly to the total.
 If you have turned off the water at the meter and the leak is contained, scheduling the repair during business hours saves money.
 If water is actively flowing and you cannot shut it off, call immediately.